rails/rails/guides/source/configuring.md

 * `add_locales`: Adds the files in `config/locales` (from the application, railties, and engines) to `I18n.load_path`, making available the translations in these files.

 * `add_view_paths`: Adds the directory `app/views` from the application, railties, and engines to the lookup path for view files for the application.

+* `add_mailer_preview_paths`: Adds the directory `test/mailers/previews` from the application, railties, and engines to the lookup path for mailer preview files for the application.

 * `load_environment_config`: Loads the `config/environments` file for the current environment.